Find your perfect value college

 Amherst College is known and widely regarded as a premier liberal arts college and enrolls just 1800 diverse individuals annually.
-They proudly boast an open curriculum that stands to be one of the boldest and most productive experiment in higher education today!
-The colleges deep rooted sustainability efforts are equally a part of student life and education at Amherst University.
+They proudly boast an open curriculum that stands to be one of the boldest and most productive experiments in higher education today!
+The college’s deep-rooted sustainability efforts are equally a part of student life and education at Amherst University.

 Tuition Costs: $51,620